 what has caused the need for the redundancy decision?

 Your employment with them would need to give them the right temporarily to lay you off or to put you on short-term working, but you can always agree a change to your employment terms if this is something that would be possible and prevent you from being made redundant.
-There’s a change of employment terms template on Farillio that can be used for this.

 You should also ask: